sapkotaAshish/Musicwithtap/README.md

 #
 Note: abc.mp3, def.mp3 etc .... are the name of the audio files enlisted in the audio player.
 (Here only 6 songs are added as a prototype)

+# the Png file shows the output of the project where different colors are representing different songs